qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Options in the :guilabel:`Automatic Fixes` section will directly affect the vertices of any geometry which is added or modified.
-If the :guilabel:`Remove duplicate nodes` option is checked, any two subsequent vertices with the exactly same coordinate will be removed.
+If the :guilabel:`Remove duplicate nodes` option is checked, any two subsequent vertices with exactly the same coordinates will be removed.
 If the :guilabel:`Geometry precision` is set, all vertices will be rounded to the closest multiple of the configured geometry precision.
-The rounding will happen in the layer coordiante reference system.
+The rounding will happen in the layer coordinate reference system.
 Z and M values are not rounded.
 With many map tools, a grid is shown on the canvas while digitizing.

 Geometry Checks